-You may think a southern facing window is a must to do well with houseplants.
+You may think a south facing window is a must to do well with houseplants.

-In reality, there are many interesting and exciting houseplants that do well in either east or west facing windows.
+In reality, there are many interesting and exciting houseplants that do well in either and east facing window or a west facing window.

 The thing to remember about these locations is that both east and west facing windows get sunshine for only a short period of time each day.